php-repos/phpkg-documentations/getting-started.md

 ### Build your code for the development

-When you are ready to run and test your application, you need to build your files using Saeghe's `build` command.
+When you are ready to run and test your application, you need to build your files using the `build` command.
 For doing this, you should run:

 ```shell
 saeghe build
 ```

-By running this command, Saeghe will make a `development` directory under your `builds` directory and then starts to build your application into it.
+By running this command, it makes a `development` directory under your `builds` directory and then starts to build your application into it.

 > **Note**